 Hold the drone horizontally while keeping it parallel to the ground.

-Next, turn the drone vertically (towards the ground).
+Next, turn the drones vertically (towards the ground).
 Slowly spin the drone until the second light turns green.

 A red flashing light will indicate that you made an error in calibration.
 This is a warning sign that you should restart calibration.

 Some drones can be calibrated using a compass application.
 These are the instructions for drone applications.

 The instructions will instruct you to rotate your drones horizontally at 360 degrees.
 This means that you need to rotate your drone counterclockwise at least two or three times.
 You should remain in the same position, don’t move or pivot, and move the drone 360°.
 When the app says that it has calibrated, stop.